-When I visited the Brooklyn Museum in February they were in the midst of an expansive first-floor-wide exhibit.
-Surveying the entire collection, Infinite Blue collected museum objects that prominently featured the colour blue.
-Part of their Year of Yes: Reimagining Feminism at the Brooklyn Museum
+When I visited the Brooklyn Museum in February they were in the middle of their Infinite Blue exhibition.
+Surveying the entire collection, Infinite Blue collected museum objects that prominently featured the color blue.
+Part of their Year of Yes: Reimagining Feminism at the Brooklyn Museum.

 A Year of Yes: Reimagining Feminism at the Brooklyn Museum presents the history of feminism and feminist art while showcasing contemporary artistic practices and new thought leadership.

-Blue is a perfect theme.
-While not explicitly stated in their literature, it seems to have been selected by the museum’s curators for embodying core feminist values:
+While not explicitly stated in their literature, Blue seems to have been selected by the museum’s curators for embodying core feminist values:

 The Painter Goblin is an ever evolving project.
-Colour is key part of its evolution.
-To promote Infinite Blue and the goal of A Year of Yes, we decided to look at the Brooklyn Museum’s paintings via Wikidata to pay homage to, and showcase the wonderful work of the female artists in their collection.
+Color is key part of its evolution.
+To promote Infinite Blue and the goal of A Year of Yes, I decided to look at the Brooklyn Museum’s paintings via Wikidata to pay homage to, and showcase the work of the female artists in their collection.

-Each of the paintings below use one of the Painter Goblin’s palettes that incorporate the colour blue in subtly different ways.
-We hope you like the result.
+Each of the paintings below use one of the Painter Goblin’s palettes that incorporate the color blue in subtly different ways.
+I hope you like the result.

 Blue